CuteSurtr/monitor-advanced/PROJECT_SUMMARY.md

    - Monitoring setup
    - Backup procedures

-## 💡 Key Innovations

-1. **24/7 Global Market Tracking**: Automatic market switching by timezone
-2. **Multi-Source Data Collection**: Redundancy and accuracy
-3. **Raspberry Pi Optimization**: Efficient resource utilization
-4. **Real-Time Analytics**: Live technical indicators and alerts
-5. **Comprehensive Monitoring**: Prometheus + Grafana integration
-6. **Containerized Deployment**: Easy setup and scaling

-## 🎉 Conclusion

-This project provides a solid foundation for a comprehensive stock market monitoring system.
-The modular architecture allows for easy extension and customization, while the Docker deployment makes it simple to get started.

-The system is designed to be:
-- **Reliable**: Comprehensive error handling and monitoring
-- **Scalable**: Async architecture and containerization
-- **Efficient**: Optimized for Raspberry Pi deployment
-- **Extensible**: Modular design for easy feature addition
-- **User-Friendly**: Automated setup and configuration

 With the implementation plan and existing foundation, you can systematically build out the remaining features while maintaining high quality and performance standards.